 At the end of each term (autumn, spring and summer) the teachers and senior leaders will assess and track each child to see what progress has been made.
-The SENCO and head teacher look at these results carefully.
+The SENCO and Early Years' Lead (Wendy Towle) look at these results carefully.